BitTigerInst/friend-circles/README.md

 # friend-circles
-Please refer to https://github.com/xinyzhang9/friend-circles to see the codes.
+Please go to https://github.com/xinyzhang9/friend-circles to see the codes.
 ## Description
 We are building a graph-like visulization of the real-time friend-circles of our users.